 Our pilgrimage begins today as we depart on our flight to Israel.
 Meals and drinks served aloft.

-After arrival at Ben Gurion Airport in Tel Aviv, our immersion in ancient Israel where Christ walked begins.
-We will meet our guide who will be with us for the duration of the pilgrimage and make the scripture come alive as we follow in the footsteps of Jesus and the Prophets.
+After our morning arrival at Ben Gurion Airport in Tel Aviv, our immersion in ancient Israel where Christ walked begins.
+We will be met by our guide who will be with us for the duration of the pilgrimage and make the scripture come alive as we follow in the footsteps of Jesus and the Prophets.
+Journey to Old Jaffa to visit St. Peter’s Church, where Peter stayed when visiting this city, and the House of Simon the Tanner.
+It was here where Peter brought Tabitha back from the dead and had a vision about broadening the ministry of Christ and bringing the message of salvation to the Gentiles (Acts 10).
 Overnight in nearby Netanya.

 Set out for a morning drive along the Mediterranean Coast to Caesarea, the capital of the Roman Procurators of Judea where St. Peter preached, and St. Paul was imprisoned for two years.
 Visit the Roman Theater, Crusader’s Moat and see the stunning architecture and art of the Byzantine Churches.
 That afternoon we enter the port city of Haifa to ascend Mt.
 Carmel, the sacred mountain where the Prophet Elijah contested 450 prophets of Baal proclaiming “The Lord, He is God,” and Elisha, his disciple, took refuge.
 Visit Stella Maris, the church dedicated to the Blessed Virgin Mary as Star of the Sea, located near the cave in which Elijah lived.
 Then make our way to our hotel in Tiberias that will be our home base for the next four nights.